 - You will want to inquire about the country of origin.
 Chairs made in the USA are generally stronger than those made in Asia or in Eastern Europe.

 - Different hardwood species have different strengths.
 You will want to ask about available hardwood species, and which might be better for the current application.

 - Most chair failures are in the joints, not in the wood.
 It is important to consider if the chair has strong joints.

 - Dowel construction is the least expensive to manufacture, and generally the first to fail.

-- You should only consider a chair with a 10-year warranty.
+- You should only consider chairs with at least a 10-year warranty.

-- You should expect to pay more for a chair with a 10-year warranty than for one with a 1 or 2-year warranty.
+- You should expect to pay more for chairs with a 10-year warranty than for chairs with a more limited warranty period.

 - Before choosing a less expensive chair with a shorter warranty, think about the cost and trouble of having to replace your chairs more frequently.